sodelab/dimer-freq-manuscript/README.md

 # SI for CO2 dimer anharmonic vibrations

 This project produces all of the data from the Anharmonic vibrational structure of the carbon dioxide dimer with a many-body potential energy surface journal article.
-The project solves the vibrational Schrodinger equation for the CO<sub>2</sub> monomer and dimer using vibration structure theory and a many-body potential energy surface.
+The project solves the vibrational Schrodinger equation for the CO<sub>2</sub> monomer and dimer using vibrational structure theory and a many-body potential energy surface.

 ## Getting Started